labex-labs/open-source-labs/python/python-mastery/lab-ex7-4-low-level-of-class-creation/en/step3.md

                  for name, ty in _typed_classes)
 ```

-This code:
+Here's what this code does:

-1. Defines a list of tuples, each containing a class name and corresponding Python type
+1. It defines a list of tuples.
+Each tuple contains a class name and the corresponding Python type.
-2. Uses a generator expression with `type()` to create each class
+2. It uses a generator expression with the `type()` function to create each class.
+The `type()` function takes three arguments: the class name, a tuple of base classes, and a dictionary of class attributes.
-3. Uses `globals().update()` to add the classes to the global namespace
+3. It uses `globals().update()` to add the newly created classes to the global namespace.
+This makes the classes accessible throughout the module.

 Your completed `validate.py` file should look something like this: